shama/phase/README.md

 Phase is a static site builder similar to the awesome jekyll.
 It uses (by default) markdown and YFM (Yaml front matter) such that your posts are largely interchangable between a jekyl and phase install.
-By using best practices outlined in the h5bp project, it generates a highly-optimized static version of your site, including html compression, javascript and css compression and concatenation.
+By using best practices outlined in the h5bp project, it generates a highly-optimized static version of your site.

 Dependencies
 ------------